hybridsjs/hybrids/docs/core-features/parent-children.md

 * **arguments**:
   * `hybridsOrFn` - reference to an object containing property descriptors or a function, which returns `true` when current `hybrids` meets the condition
 * **returns**:
   * a property descriptor, which resolves to `null` or `Element` instance

-Parent factory connects a custom element (defined with `hybrids`) in upper DOM tree up to `document.body` level (crossing Shadow DOM boundary).
+Parent factory connects a custom element in upper DOM tree up to `document.body` level (crossing Shadow DOM boundary).
 The relation updates when the custom element is connected and disconnected.

-Resolved parent custom element can be safely used in other properties.
-If one of the parent property invalidates, a value of the related properties is invalidated as well.
+Resolved parent custom element can be safely used in other properties of the component.
+If one of the parent property invalidates, a value of the related property is invalidated as well.

-In the following example, `label` relates to `count` property of the `AppStore`.
+In the following example, `label` uses a `count` property of the `AppStore`.
 The value of `label` is invalidated and recalculated when `count` changes:

 ```javascript
 import { parent } from 'hybrids';